metakeule/pager/README.md

 100% test coverage (that was easy :-))

-`pager` provides a simple data neutral paging solution for Go
+`pager` provides a simple data neutral paging solution for Go.
+This package does not depend on external packages.

 Usage